-Learn how to make Okonomiyaki Sauce at home with just 4 ingredients!
-This simple condiment is a must for drizzling over the iconic Japanese savory pancake, okonomiyaki.
+Learn how to make Homemade Okonomiyaki Sauce with just 4 ingredients!
+This sweet and umami-rich condiment is a must-have for drizzling over the iconic Japanese savory cabbage pancake.

-One of the key characteristics of Okonomiyaki is the thick, sweet brown sauce that is drizzled over the savory pancake.
-Without it, the savory pancake would be bland and missing the right flavor.
-Simply known as Okonomiyaki Sauce (お好み焼きソース), the condiment is packed with umami flavor that is similar to Worcestershire sauce or Tonkatsu Sauce.
+One of the signature flavors of Okonomiyaki is the thick, sweet brown sauce drizzled on top.
+Without it, this Japanese savory pancake would be missing the right taste.
+Simply known as okonomiyaki sauce (お好み焼きソース), it’s a condiment packed with umami flavor similar to Tonkatsu Sauce.

 The Best Store-Bought Okonomiyaki Sauce

 I usually have a bottle of Otafuku brand’s Okonomi Sauce (お好みソース) in my refrigerator.
-This sauce is by far the most popular and well-known okonomiyaki sauce in Japan.
+It’s by far the most popular and well-known okonomiyaki sauce sold in Japan.
+I tried to recreate its flavor in my homemade okonomiyaki sauce recipe, and I think it’s pretty close!
+You’d need to add a touch more sugar to achieve the exact taste.

-You can get Otafuku Oknomi Sauce at Japanese grocery stores (maybe at well-stocked Asian grocery stores, too) and Amazon.
+You can get Otafuku Okonomi Sauce at Japanese grocery stores, well-stocked Asian grocery stores, and Amazon.

-How long can I store the homemade okonomiyaki sauce?
+How long can I store homemade okonomiyaki sauce?

 You can keep the sauce in an airtight container or jar and store it in the refrigerator for up to 2 weeks.
 It can probably last longer, but might as well make a fresh batch since you are likely to have all these condiments in the fridge.